stateless-solutions/markdown-content/application-quickstart.md

 ## Next Steps

-For a deeper dive into our offerings, tailored optimizations, provider bucket management, and advanced use cases, please explore the User Guides [link] for comprehensive documentation designed to help you make the most of Stateless services.
+For a deeper dive into our offerings, tailored optimizations, provider bucket management, and advanced use cases, please explore the [User Guides](https://app.stateless.solutions/documentation/user-guides) for comprehensive documentation designed to help you make the most of Stateless's services.